djzort/pdns-backend-pgsql-cidr-based-bulk-cpe/README.md

 The pdns.conf file included names this gpgsql instance as 'cpe', another 'normal' gpgsql can easily be used in parallel.

+x.x.x.on-addr.arpa are generated on octect boundaries.
+Overlaps arent handled

+It seems that /24 is the minimum you can delefate for a PTR.
+This is enforced in cpe_ranges.

 TODO
 ----